ledermann/docker-rails-base/README.md

 I was looking for a way to reduce this time, so I created base images that contain most of the dependencies used in my applications.

+And while I'm at it, I also moved as much as possible from the app-specific Dockerfile into the base image by using [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) triggers.
+This makes the Dockerfile in my apps small and simple.

+## Performance

-I've compared build times on my main machine using a typical Rails application.
-This is the result:
+I compared building times using a typical Rails application.
+This is the result on my local machine:

 - Based on official Ruby image: **4:50 min**
-- Based on DockerRailsBase: **2:07 min**
+- Based on DockerRailsBase: **1:57 min**

 As you can see, using DockerRailsBase is more than **2 times faster** compared to the official Ruby image.
 It saves nearly **3min** on every build.

-Note: Before starting the build, the base image was not present on my machine, so it was downloaded first.
-If the base image is already present, the build time is only 1:18min (**3 times faster**).
+Note: Before I started timing, the base image was not available on my machine, so it was downloaded first, which took some time.
+If the base image is already available, the building time is only 1:18min (**3 times faster**).

 ## How?